 When you search for a phrase that consists of two terms, for example, Boston skyline, the top results show the assets that match both search terms.
 These are followed by the results that match only one of the terms.

 The search uses all the details provided by users to get results.
 It looks at the titles, descriptions, tags, or collection names.
-It also searches through the following digitalized documents: doc, docx, rtf, xls, xlsx, ppt, ppt and pdf files.
-See the How are the search results determined? section for more information.
+It also searches through text for the following file formats:

-If you want to get only the result that exactly match what you search for, wrap the search phrase in quotation marks, for example:
+If you want to get only the result that exactly matches what you search for, wrap the search phrase in quotation marks, for example:

 Boston AND skyline